 Policies are established at the enterprise level and refer to the overall strategy of “what needs to be done”, encompassing all aspects of an organisation.
 This is then crystallised into a Process, which is aimed at identifying higher level objectives which can be set and worked towards.
 These objectives are then met through the creation and enshrinement of Procedures, which represent the specific, operational management of data.

-The Fundamental Issues of Enterprise Data
+The Problems With Enterprise Data

 Data Governance refers to thinking about organisational data at its highest levels, understanding and coming to grips with some of the problems that are fundamental to this space: